 - Not every business can offer a four-day workweek.
 If you can't offer a four-day workweek to employees, there are other steps you can take to help your employees feel supported and valued.

-There is a popular phenomenon that suggests giving workers a four-day workweek rather than a five-day workweek may produce higher quality, more motived employees.
-This conclusion is supported by decades of academic research showing how employees are often more effective in their work when given additional time off.
+There is a popular phenomenon that suggests giving workers a four-day workweek rather than a five-day workweek may produce higher quality, more motivated employees.

-While more time at home (and more productive hours when clocked in) sounds great to employers and employees, I can tell you firsthand as the CEO of a highly successful company that has won awards for its workplace environment that a four-day workweek is not required to motivate employees.
+While more time at home (and more productive hours when clocked in) sounds great to employers and employees, a four-day workweek is not required to motivate employees.
 In fact, employee motivation has nothing to do with how many days a person works in a week.

 Give employees more schedule flexibility.

 Consider granting your employees more autonomy, and hold them to a higher standard.
 By empowering employees to be the CEO of their own responsibilities, they can be more motivated and want to provide greater results.

 To succeed as CEOs of their own responsibilities, employees must be determined self-starters.
 The strength of their work ethic lies in how they go above and beyond to accomplish the initial goals laid out for them without a higher up peering over their shoulder at every turn.
 As a busy small business owner, you probably don't have time to constantly check up on the progress of everyone's work.
 So why shouldn't your employees have the same freedom to divide up their tasks in a way that is most beneficial to them?

 Obviously, not every individual is interested in surpassing expectations.
 Much like the increased productivity seen in some four-day workweeks, selecting innovative and driven employees makes for heightened efficiency in project execution.
 Trust communicates respect, and employees who are made to feel capable of greater success are more likely to achieve it.